DanMorriss/highlights/README.md

 - Create a new repository in GitHub.

-- Create new workspace by clicking 'Gitpod' button.
+- Create new workspace by clicking `Gitpod` button.

 - Once workspace has loaded, run terminal command to create React app.
 ```